 Reach Out Now: What Donors Need to Know

 This means that they personally feel aligned with your mission – they may even feel devoted to your mission.
-They will want to know what’s going on and how you are doing.
+These loyal donors want to stay informed about your situation and how you’re holding up.

 It’s time to strengthen your community and draw your donors close.